-Brett Theodos is a senior fellow and director the Community Economic Development Hub at the Urban Institute.
+Brett Theodos is a senior fellow and director of the Community Economic Development Hub at the Urban Institute.
 His work focuses on economic and community development, neighborhood change, affordable homeownership, consumer finance, and program evaluation and learning.

-Theodos received his BA from Northwestern University, MPP from Georgetown University, and PhD in public policy from the George Washington University.
+Theodos received his BA from Northwestern University, MPP from Georgetown University, and PhD in public policy from George Washington University.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.